JakobRat/RALF/README.md

 Don't forget to adapt the variable `CIRCUIT_NAME` to your circuits name!\

 Per default, the script generates a `.tcl`-file located under `Magic/Routing/<CIRCUIT_NAME>_routing.tcl`.\
 To view the routing, run the `main_place_route_circuit.py` script.
-Alternativly the placement can be first viewed in Magic by
+Alternatively the placement can be first viewed in Magic by
 ```
 $ magic Magic/Placement/<CIRCUIT_NAME>.mag
 ```